-The SON seeks to educate professional nurses who abide by the ethical standards of CSU, the SON, and the Code of Ethics promulgated by the American Nurses Association.
-Students will read and sign the Honor Code Form, and this document will be uploaded to ACEMAPP, the student clinical documentation system.
+The SON seeks to educate advanced practice nurses who abide by the ethical standards of CSU COH and SON, and the Code of Ethics in addition to the Scope and standards promulgated by the American Nurses Association.
+Students will read and sign the Honor Code Form, and this document will be uploaded to a clinical placement and student credentialing management system (or software).
 The SON expects the highest standards of academic integrity of its nursing students.
-To that end, all students admitted to the FNP program will be expected to abide by the University standards of conduct set by the Office of Community Standards as well as the standards for the SON.
+To that end, all students admitted to the MSN program will be expected to abide by the University standards of conduct set by the Office of Community Standards as well as the standards for the SON, COH.
 These standards are incorporated into this policy document and may also be found in the Graduate Catalog.
 It is the responsibility of all members of the SON-faculty, staff, and students-to maintain an academic environment that promotes ethical behaviors, including academic honesty and integrity.